 During the summer months, you can take a boat across to Bourtzi so that you can explore its ramparts and turrets.
 Alternatively, you can simply opt to admire the island from afar as you gaze across from Palamidi.

 Walk the Length of Vasileos Konstadinou Street (Megalos Dromos)

-In old Nafplio, the main street that runs through the length of the city is Vasileos Konstadinou Street.
+The main street that runs through old Nafplio is Vasileos Konstadinou Street.
 To get your bearings, you can simply follow this promenade from beginning to end.

 Admire the Architectural Influences of Different Cultures

 Over the centuries, Nafplio has been invaded and conquered by various nations.
 The Turks, the Arabs, and the Venetians all came to Nafplio, and they have certainly left their mark on the city.